KKKKKKAI/CPSGCN/readme.md

 # Centrality Preserved Sparsifier Graph Convolutional Network (CPSGCN)
-Since some of the included GNN models have conflicting version of dependencies (e.g., different version of NetworkX), this repository is organized as follows:

 ## Setup & Package Installation
 Note that these instructions are written for Linux (Ubuntu 22.04 LTS) with NVIDIA driver version 525.125.06.